li-chiun-lin/CodingCompetitions/GoogleKickStart/2014_C/broken_calculator.md

 - Button "equals" (1 click)

 This method requires 7 button clicks.
 However, if Alice uses "12*5=", only 5 clicks are needed.
 Of course Alice wants to get the integer as fast as possbile, so she wants to minimize the number of button clicks.
 Your task is to help her find a way to get the required number quickly.

+## Input

+The first line of the input gives a number $T$, the number of integers the teacher says. $T$ test cases follow.

+Each case contains two lines.
+The first line contains ten numbers each of which is only $0$ or $1$. the ith number (starting from $0$) is "1" if the number $i$ can be clicked, or "0" if it is broken.
+The second line contains only one number $X$, the integer the teacher tells everyone.